prospero-x/FNSF/README.md

 pip install -r requirements.txt
 ```

+### Config
+`config.yaml` can supply parameters to each hpic simulation.
+If specified,
+these values will overrride hardcoded defaults.

 ### Commands

 Assuming raw data is from Jeremy already exists, format the data first (convert it from Jeremy Lori's sent raw data to usable CSV):